 We’re about to say something that anyone who’s planned a wedding already knows: It doesn’t matter if you’re dealing with 25 people or 250.
 Things are gonna get complicated.

-Thankfully, your corporate communications probably don’t result in tears over seating arrangements.
+Your corporate communications hopefully don’t result in tears over seating arrangements.
 But without the right infrastructure -- well, we won’t say tears will fall, but there may be heads banging against keyboards.

-Not long ago, Vicki Norris was responsible for internal comms reaching 70 employees.
-But when she joined real estate company Highwoods Properties as Director of Marketing, her reach was suddenly multiplied by nearly seven times to become a whopping 470 employees strong.
+Not long ago, Vicki Norris was responsible for distributing employee communications to 70 team members.
+But when she became Director of Marketing for Highwoods Properties, her audience multiplied nearly seven times.
+This meant she had to share information with a whopping 470 employees.

 When Industry Weapon entered the picture, we were met with a team already brimming with cool ideas and creativity.
 We have the tools to make lofty ideas for internal comms a reality.
 And since we’ve worked with groups large and small, we know how to maximize the impact of a communications team of any size.